FedeDP/libmodule/docs/src/module.rst

   Check current module's state

   :param state: state we are interested in; note that it can be an OR of states (eg: IDLE | RUNNING)
-  :type state: :c:type:`enum module_states`
+  :type state: :c:type:`const enum module_states`
-  :returns: false (0) if module' state is not 'state', true (1) if it is and MOD_ERR on error.
+  :returns: false if module' state is not 'state', true if it is and MOD_ERR on error.

 .. c:macro:: m_start(void)